About me

 (My Curriculum Vitae)

-My research is dedicated to developing a human-level perception system that comprehensively understands speech—from acoustics to linguistics—and its interplay with other modalities such as audio, vision, and natural language.
-My primary direction is on representation learning, a field that has garnered various names recently.
+My primary direction is on speech representation learning, a field that has garnered various names recently.
 My recent efforts concentrate on self-supervised learning, representation generalizability, and efficient pre-training.

 Self-Supervised Learning (SSL): Learning speech representations from unlabeled data.
 We discover that speech SSL techniques lead to representations with strong task generalizability beyond Automatic Speech Recognition (ASR).
 Additionally, we explore their use across a broad spectrum of real-life speech applications, which marks the beginning of the era of speech foundation models (SFM).